Intrinsic Mirror Symmetry: Remarks on the Frobenius structure conjecture

 \section{Remarks on the Frobenius structure conjecture}

 In the first arXiv version of \cite{GHKI}, a conjecture was made concerning the coefficient of $\vartheta_0$ in products of theta functions $\prod_{i=1}^n \vartheta_{p_i}$.
 In the language of this paper, we can make precise the conjecture as follows.
 We assume we are in the absolute log Calabi-Yau case.
 Fix $p_1,\ldots,p_n\in B(\ZZ)$ and a curve class $A$ in $X$.
-Let $\beta$ be the type of punctured map with curve class $A$, genus $0$, and $n+1$ marked points, $x_1,\ldots,x_n,x_{\out}$, with contact orders determined by $p_1,\ldots,p_n,0$ respectively.
-Fix a general point $z\in X$, to obtain a moduli space $\scrM(X,\beta,z)$ of virtual dimension $n-2$, by Proposition~\ref{prop:the invariants}.
+Let $\beta$ be the class of punctured map with curve class $A$, genus $0$, and $n+1$ marked points, $x_1,\ldots,x_n,x_{\out}$, with contact orders determined by $p_1,\ldots,p_n,0$ respectively.
+Fix a general point $z\in X$, to obtain a moduli space $\scrM(X,\beta,z)$, imposing the constraint $z$ at $x_{\out}$, of virtual dimension $n-2$, by Proposition~\ref{prop:the invariants}.
 We then set

 Here $\psi_{x_{\out}}$ denotes the $\psi$ class associated to the point $x_{\out}$, i.e., the first Chern class of the cotangent line at $x_{\out}$.
 Note this invariant only involves ``classical'' log Gromov-Witten invariants, i.e., no punctures are involved.